and FAQ's about Tuttles

 The term Organic refers to growing produce without the use of genetically modified organisms or synthetic pesticides.
 There are three main reasons why we do not grow our apples to be labeled organic.
 Here are the three:

 Location: The warm, wet weather conditions with frequent rains during our growing season here in the Midwest are ideal for growing crops; however, they are also ideal for the growth of insects, diseases, and weeds.
 Because of our Indiana climate, growing saleable quality organic apples in a large setting is almost impossible.
 There are also some very dangerous fungi and bacteria such as fire blight that can affect and often kill the trees.
-Organically grown apples in the grocery store most often come from dry aired climates where disease and insects are much less and trees are often watered through irrigation.
-They are often shipped long distances loosing some of their nutritional value.
+Organically grown apples in the grocery store most often come from dry aired climates where disease and insects are fewer and trees are often watered through irrigation.
+They are often shipped long distances losing some of their nutritional value.

 At Tuttle’s we work within our Indiana climate to use sustainable, healthy growing practices.
 Our trees are sprayed with carefully tested, approved fungicides and insecticides several times over the growing season.
 However, we do our best to reduce our use of chemicals as much as possible and spray only when necessary…especially since they are very expensive.
 It is important to recognize that organic apples are also sprayed with copper or lime sulfur to protect the trees and apples.
 Many of the pesticides we use are a synthetic form of copper.